-The courts and tribunals of the Republic of Croatia do not interpret the Court's decision in Case C-551/15 in the same way.
+The courts and tribunals of the Republic of Croatia do not interpret the decision of the Court of Justice in Case C-551/15 in the same way.
 For the most part, they consider that the decision relates exclusively to enforcement proceedings conducted by notaries in which the party against whom enforcement is sought is a natural person and national of another EU Member State.
-[Or.2]